 The tax on the wealthy is still to work forever.
 Wealth taxes never hold up long in countries, as the ultra-wealthy just leave the country to avoid the tax.
 Dis-incentivizing investment and money expenditures.

-But Bern’s plan also has the lovely benefit of f***ing over the entire stock market.
-Whose going to invest in stocks when the chance of making a profit is already diminished, and will be further drove into the ground by additional tax costs?
+But Bern’s plan also has the lovely benefit of screwing over the entire stock market.
+Who is going to invest in stocks when the chance of making a profit is already diminished, and will be further drove into the ground by additional tax costs?

-The best way out of poverty is through investing, and by taxing that your not just hurting the wealthy.
-Your hurting the intelligent poor and middle class that are trying to claw their way up the social hierarchy that you have already regulated to practically impossible heights.
+The best way out of poverty is through investing, and by taxing that you’re not just hurting the wealthy.
+You’re hurting the intelligent poor and middle class that are trying to claw their way up the social hierarchy that you have already regulated to practically impossible heights.